nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Model.java`](../src/main/java/seedu/simply/model/Model.java)

 The `Model`:
-* stores a `UserPref` object that represents the user's preference.
+* Stores a `UserPref` object that represents the user's preference.
-* stores the Task Book data.
+* Stores the Task Book data.
-* exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list changes.
+* Exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list changes.

 > Note that `Model` does not depend on any of the other three components.